 Course offers a private weekly lesson with an instructor and participation in student recitals and jury exams.
 (Required for music majors.)
+(There is a special fee for private instruction.)

-Section 1-Brass Section 2-Guitar Section 3-Organ Section 4-Percussion Section 5-Piano Section 6-Strings Section 7-Voice Section 8-Woodwinds
+Section 1-Brass Section 2-Guitar Section 3-Percussion Section 4-Piano Section 5-Strings Section 6-Voice Section 7-Woodwinds